 The highlight and icon on the display screen next to each button shows the status of the respective interpretation channel.

 Note: If the status is changed temporarily, such as the microphone on an active channel being muted, the icon will reflect the temporary state while the highlight color indicates the normal behavior.

 Up to 31 channels are available for simultaneous interpretation of the meeting.
-The MXCIC interpretation unit connects to the same DCS-LAN network from the DIS-CCU, transmitting audio to independent language channels.
+The MXCIC interpretation unit connects to the DCS-LAN network from the DIS-CCU, transmitting audio to independent language channels.
 Participants listen to their language on headphones connected to their respective conference unit.
 See the MXCIC User Guide for more information.

 Four languages are provided with the FL6000 mode license, and can be expanded to 8, 16, or 31 with an additional license.

-The DCS 6000 Digital Infrared Language System transmits this audio signal to a number of portable listening devices.
+The DIR Digital Infrared Language System transmits this audio signal to a number of portable listening devices.

 The unit settings in the Tech Menu can be accessed by pressing the second incoming channel selector and the B outgoing channel selector at the same time.